Dublin Crime Boss Arrested Over 2020 Murder of Gangland Figure Robbie Lawlor in Belfast

 Background

-Robbie Lawlor, a prominent figure in the Drogheda drugs feud, was shot dead in broad daylight in the Ardoyne area of north Belfast on 4 April 2020, at the age of 35.
-He was heavily suspected of involvement in multiple murders, including the dismemberment of 17-year-old Keane Mulready-Woods.
-The PSNI investigation concluded that the murder was orchestrated from Dublin and was linked to a violent, ongoing drugs feud with connections in Dublin, Sligo, and Drogheda.
+Lawlor was shot dead in broad daylight in the Ardoyne area of north Belfast on 4 April 2020, at the age of 35.
+The PSNI investigation concluded that the murder was orchestrated from Dublin and was linked to the violent, ongoing drugs feud with connections in Dublin, Sligo, and Drogheda.
+It is widely believed that Lawlor's killing was a direct act of retaliation for the murder of Mulready-Woods β a feud within a feud that claimed multiple lives and left communities across the island living in fear.

 Key Developments